neuralmagic/deepsparse/examples/aws-ami/README.md

 ## **Next Steps**

-Check out [Neural Magic's documentation](https://docs.neuralmagic.com/) for more details on optimizing models for inference with SparseML and deploying with DeepSparse.
+Check out [Neural Magic's documentation](https://docs.neuralmagic.com/) for details on optimizing models for inference with SparseML and deploying with DeepSparse.